haskell/cabal/doc/cabal-package-description-file.rst

 Package Description — <package>.cabal File
 ==========================================

 The package description file, commonly known as "the Cabal file", describes the contents of a package.
 The Cabal package is the unit of distribution.
-When installed, its purpose is to make available:
+When installed, its purpose is to make available one or more:

--  One or more Haskell programs (executables).
+-  Haskell programs (executables); and/or

--  One or more libraries, exposing a number of Haskell modules.
+-  libraries, exposing a number of Haskell modules.

-However having both a library and executables in a package does not work very well; if the executables depend on the library, they must explicitly list all the modules they directly or indirectly import from that library.
-Fortunately, starting with Cabal 1.8.0.4, executables can also declare the package that they are in as a dependency, and Cabal will treat them as if they were in another package that depended on the library.
+Public library components can be depended upon by other Cabal packages and all library components (both public and private) can be depended upon by other components of the same package.

 Internally, the package may consist of much more than a bunch of Haskell
 modules: it may also have C source code and header files, source code